zanaptak/TypedCssClasses/sample/FableTailwind/README.md

 Run `npm install`.

 Run the `watch.cmd` (Windows) or `watch.sh` (Linux) script, and then browse to `http://localhost:8080`.
-You should see a simple counter app with blue buttons styled with Tailwind.
+You should see a simple counter app with blue buttons styled with Tailwind CSS.

 ## Project structure